Russian aircraft carrier Admiral Kuznetsov: 2017–present: overhaul

 The ship was finally dry-docked on 20 May 2022.
 By 27 July 2022, the drydock had been drained, allowing repairs on the aircraft carrier to commence.
 On 15 August 2022, the head of the United Shipbuilding Corporation confirmed that Admiral Kuznetsov would be handed over to the Russian Navy in the first quarter of 2024, and that the ship is expected to remain in service for at least another 25 years.
 On 22 December 2022, as the ship was being prepared to leave drydock, another fire occurred.
 The fire was extinguished, and no casualties were reported.
 On 25 January 2023, it was reported that Admiral Kuznetsov would leave the drydock in February 2023.
 The aircraft carrier was removed from the drydock on 21 February 2023, although it was initially reported that the operation had been suspended due to heavy fog.

-Current projections are that the overhaul of the carrier will last into 2024.
+Prior to the December 2022 fire the overhaul of the carrier was projected to last into 2024.

+In September 2024, an OSINT analysis revealed that Admiral Kuznetsov's crew of approximately 1,500 sailors were reassigned to the Russian Army for combat duty in Ukraine.
+This fueled speculation that there is no plan to make Admiral Kuznetsov seaworthy again.
+As of July 2025, it was reported that repair and modernization work on the carrier had been suspended and that Russian Defence Ministry is considering scrapping the vessel due to the ship's age and condition and the mounting cost of its overhaul.
+The same month, UK Defence Journal reported public comments by Admiral Sergei Avakyants, former head of Russia's Pacific Fleet, suggesting institutional support for the decision to retire the carrier.
+He described classic aircraft carriers as expensive and inefficient in modern conflict scenarios, arguing that unmanned systems and robotic platforms are the future.